frontlinesms/frontlinesms2/README.md

-# FrontlineSMS v2 core codebase:ivan dummy update remove
+# FrontlineSMS v2 core codebase

 This folder contains
 - the codebase for FrontlineSMS 2.x in the standard Grails application layout (grails-app, src, test, web-app, etc)